grafana/agent/docs/user/configuration/integrations/integrations-next/ebpf-config.md

 that allows the Agent to attach eBPF programs to the host kernel and export defined metrics in a Prometheus-compatible format.

-As such, this integration comes with the relevant caveats of running eBPF programs on your host, like being on a kernel version >4.1, specific kernel flags being enabled, plus superuser access is most usually required.
+As such, this integration is only supported on Linux/AMD64, and it comes with the relevant caveats of running eBPF programs on your host, like being on a kernel version >4.1, specific kernel flags being enabled, plus having superuser access.

 Currently, the exporter only supports `kprobes`, that is kernel-space probes.